Finding photography ideas and inspiration can be a challenge. In this article, I want to share 21 photoshoot ideas that are far from boring!

 For this photoshoot idea, try pointing your camera up all the time.
 Or down all the time.
 Locate subjects that look interesting from these perspectives.

-Doing this you will train your vision to be looking to make compositions in places you may not normally consider.
+Doing this you will train your vision to look for compositions in places you may not normally consider.

-Using a wide angle lens will help when you are photographing things looking down at them.
-Otherwise you will need to find something to stand on.
+Using a wide-angle lens will help when you are photographing things looking down.
+Otherwise, you will need to find something to stand on.

 Balconies, elevated walkways, and windows above the first floor are all potentially good places to make these photos from.

 Lie on the ground or find tall things to photograph looking up at.
 Getting close to your subject will often reveal an interesting point of view.